 The proposed journal was to be produced by the Indian Female Normal School and Instruction Society.
 It was written with the intention of promoting the work of the Society to a British audience.

 A "paper dealing with the Professions and Employments of Educated Women", issued by the Central Bureau for the Employment of Women.
 This issue includes articles on openings for educated women in IndiaLink opens in a new window and life as a social worker in the Women's University Settlement; a list of the women candidates elected in the Town and Metropolitan Borough Council elections; information about educational opportunities (including lists of courses); and advertisements for jobs deemed suitable for a woman with an education or of a certain social class.

 Pamphlet by the feminist Frances Swiney, issued by The League of Isis.
 Swiney was born in India in 1847, the daughter of a British soldier, and married John Swiney, an Irish army officer, in 1871.
 She was a co-founder of the Cheltenham Women's Suffrage Society in 1896, and was involved with a range of other progressive societies.

 This pamphlet attacks the role of the Imperial army in India, particularly the keeping of officially approved brothels, and accuses the Christian rulers of hypocrisy and the encouragement of vice and degradation of women.
 It also comments on the treatment of girls and women in India by Indians and the British authorities, and the portrayal of women in religion.

-One of a series of articles by journalist Mary Frances Billington on her journey through South Asia, published in 'Our Own Gazette', 1896.
+One of a series of articles by journalist Mary Frances Billington on her journey through South Asia, published in 'Our Own Gazette'Link opens in a new window, 1896.
 Billington was one of the founders of the Society for Women Journalists and, according to this article, the first Englishwoman to travel to the Malakand Pass.